virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 if (env.protocol == 'http')
 ```

-Both If and ForEach can be of any nesting.level
+Both *If* and *ForEach* can be of any nesting level.

-- In case a condition is specified incorrectly, the actions inside if statement won't be executed.
-Herewith, [Cloud Scripting Console](http://docs.cloudscripting.com/troubleshooting/) will return the ‘invalid condition’ message with the root cause explanation.
+- In case a condition is specified incorrectly, the actions inside *if* statement won't be executed.
+Herewith, [Cloud Scripting Console](http://docs.cloudscripting.com/troubleshooting/) will return the *‘invalid condition’* message with the root cause explanation.
 The application installer will proceed to the next action.
-- If condition is valid but hasn’t being executed, the <b>'condition is not met'</b> message will be logged.
+- If condition is valid but hasn’t being executed, the <b>*'condition is not met'*</b> message will be logged.

 <b>Examples:</b>
 Comparing global variables: